netdata/netdata/docs/netdata-cloud/README.md

 2. **Role Based Access Control (RBAC)**: Netdata Cloud has all the mechanisms for user-management and access control.
 It allows assigning all users a role, segmenting the infrastructure into rooms, and associating Rooms with roles and users.

-3. **Access from anywhere**: Netdata agents are installed on-prem and this is where all your data are always stored.
-Netdata Cloud allows querying all the Netdata agents (Standalone, Children and Parents) in real-time when dashboards are accessed via Netdata Cloud.
+3. **Access from anywhere**: Netdata Agents are installed on-prem and this is where all your data are always stored.
+Netdata Cloud allows querying all the Netdata Agents (Standalone, Children and Parents) in real-time when dashboards are accessed via Netdata Cloud.

    This enables a much simpler access control, eliminating the complexities of setting up VPNs to access observability, and the bandwidth costs for centralizing all metrics to one place.

 4. **Central dispatch of alert notifications**: Netdata Cloud allows controlling the dispatch of alert notifications centrally.
-By default, all Netdata agents (Standalone, Children and Parents) send their own notifications.
+By default, all Netdata Agents (Standalone, Children and Parents) send their own notifications.
 This becomes increasingly complex as the infrastructure grows.
 So, Netdata Cloud steps in to simplify this process and provide central control of all notifications.

    Netdata Cloud also enables the use of the **Netdata Mobile App** offering mobile push notifications for all users in commercial plans.